A Barnaby Skye NovelSkye's West (Volume 16)

 Richard S. Wheeler

 This is the sixteenth novel in Richard S. Wheeler's long-running series about Barnaby Skye, the British seaman who carves out an amazing life for himself in the North American Wilderness, along with his wives and his ugly, cantankerous horse, Jawbone.

 In Virgin River, the famed mountain man and his two wives, Victoria of the Crows and Mary of the Shoshones, take a party of tubercular young people to the southwestern desert where they hope to be healed.
 Their destination is the Virgin River, where the mild, dry climate offers a cure.
 This time, Skye and his wives must cope with rival guides and cross Utah at the time of heightened tensions between the federal government and the Latter-Day Saints.

-At the publisher's request, this title is being sold without Digital Rights Management software (DRM) applied.
+At the Publisher's request, this title is being sold without Digital Rights Management Software (DRM) applied.

 Smoke hung in the air, and Barnaby Skye took it for a sign.
 Somewhere on this day of birth the mountaintops were burning.
 Freshets of chill air brought the scent to him, though he knew of no fire and the season was very late.

 “An exciting, suspenseful story with Barnaby once more facing stronger odds than any man should, but no one should count this unlikely mountain man out.” —Roundup Magazine on The Fire Arrow